 Sustainability at Xbrane

-Xbrane’s efforts to create added value for patients and other stakeholders as well as improve access to effective and high-quality medicines make a positive contribution to society.
+Xbrane’s efforts to create added value for patients and other stakeholders as well as improving access to effective and high-quality pharmaceuticals make a positive contribution to society.
 Without building trust and acting responsibly in a number of areas, Xbrane would not be able to make such a contribution.
 The pharmaceutical industry, in which Xbrane operates, is one of the world’s most regulated industries, where very high demands are placed on operators both locally and globally based on ethical regulations and how research, development, production, marketing and distribution can be carried out.
-In addition, as a listed company on Nasdaq Stockholm, Xbrane follows its regulations regarding financial reporting, corporate governance, communications, etc. Xbrane is therefore in a strict-regulated environment, where stakeholder expectations are high.
+In addition, as a listed company on Nasdaq Stockholm, Xbrane follows its regulations regarding financial reporting, corporate governance, communications, etc. Xbrane is therefore in a strictly regulated environment, where stakeholder expectations are high.
 In recent years, transparency requirements have increased for companies in terms of managing a sustainable business.
-We note that an increasing number of investors believe that clearly addressing and working on sustainability issues can reduce risk and increase the value of a company.
+We have seen that an increasing number of investors believe that clearly addressing and working on sustainability issues can reduce risk and increase the value of a company.

 Xbrane’s four focus areas for sustainability issues